-This course focuses on the study and practice of global politics and international relations in the post-Cold War era.
-Students will receive a critical introduction to a range of theoretical approaches and contemporary issues that help them to understand the diversity and complexity of our world across space and time.
-The course emphasizes the connections between the development of international relations today and global history, with an emphasis on how the Cold War impacted upon the conduct and nature of global politics and transformed the study of international relations.
+This course focuses on the study and practice of global politics in the post-Cold War era.
+Students will receive a critical introduction to a range of theoretical approaches and contemporary issues and policies that help us to understand the diversity and complexity of our world across space and time.
+With this in mind, the course emphasizes the connections between the development of international relations today and global history.
+In particular, we consider how the Cold War (broadly speaking, 1947-1991) impacted upon the conduct and nature of global politics, as well as transforming the study of international relations itself.

 We live in a complex world in which political, economic, security, and cultural issues and practices are interconnected.
-It is therefore imperative to study global developments from a variety of different levels of analysis, including regional and national ones.
-Power is changing in world politics.
-While the state remains a crucially important actor in international affairs, power is also concentrated in global and regional institutions, and non-state actors increasingly influence global politics.
-In addition, this course encourages students to adopt a critical approach to global politics and international relations , also from a non-Western perspective.
-It is central to consider how people across the world perceive and shape global politics today.
+It is therefore important to stress contemporary changes in global politics, such as globalization and regional integration, and consider international relations from a variety of different levels of analysis.
+While the state remains an important actor in international affairs, power is also concentrated in global and regional institutions, and non-state actors, such as NGOs and Multinational Corporations, increasingly influence global politics.
+In addition, this course encourages students to adopt a critical and comparative approach to international studies, as it is central to consider how people across the world perceive and shape global politics today.

 The course begins with three lectures that consider how we can critically study today’s rapidly changing world, the legacies of the Cold War, and the evolution of International Relations theory.
 The course continues by tackling a number of key issues and policies in international relations.
-These issues and policies include: appeasement and containment since WWII, the development of regionalism in Europe, the collapse of communism, the end of bipolarity and the emergence of new powers, development and the legacies of decolonization, globalization and neoliberalism, polarity and universalism, terrorism and environmental politics.
-Throughout the course, students will learn and apply key theories and concepts used in the study of international relations.
-By following this course students will gain a solid and critical understanding of the history and dynamics of contemporary global politics; they will learn to distinguish and apply major theoretical approaches to international relations; and they will develop an appreciation for key changes and challenges in world politics today.
+These issues and policies include: appeasement and containment since WWII, the development of regionalism in Europe, the collapse of communism, development and the legacies of decolonization, globalization and neoliberalism, polarity and universalism, the rise of Great Powers, terrorism and environmental politics.
+Throughout the course, students will learn and apply key concepts used in the study of international relations.
+By following this course students will gain a solid and critical understanding of the history and dynamics of contemporary global politics, as well as an appreciation for the major changes and challenges of world politics today.

-Demonstrate an advanced understanding of a number of theories, complex issues and concepts in global politics since the Cold War.
+• Demonstrate an advanced understanding of a number of complex issues and concepts in global politics since the Cold War.

-Apply complex conceptual tools to analyse and critique key events and processes in global politics.
+• Apply complex conceptual tools to analyze and critique key events and processes in global politics.

 Mode of instruction

-Exam combines closed questions (eg multiple choice) with short open questions.
+• The final exam combines closed questions (eg multiple choice) with short open questions